tpiccolo/tpiccolo.github.io/_posts/2014-3-3-Hello-World.md

-If I forget I found this in /_posts/.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+If I forget where to edit this, I found this in /_posts/.
+For more instructions to edit use [Jekyll Now repository](https://github.com/barryclark/jekyll-now).